alfredprah/college-basketball/README.md

-# college-basketball - March Madness 2020 - SEEDING
+# College-Basketball - March Madness 2020 - SEEDING
 I follow College basketball all the way to High School recruits so I'm very pumped for this project.
 The data was scraped from http://barttorvik.com/trank.php# I will be updating this README file with a repo directory as I progress.